benkolera/ylj-reading-the-tea-leaves/workshop/5-static-timer.md

 This step, we will refactor main into a separate component that has two
 children: Todos (the one that we wrote before) & Pomodoro.

-We are going to want a state of Maybe millisecondsRemaining that powers this DOM structure:
+We are going to want a state of `Maybe { minutesRemaining :: Int, secondsRemaining :: Int}` that powers this DOM structure:

 ```html
 <section class pomodoro>